isomerpages/nlb-curiocity/_events/Curiocity Encounters: SNF 2022/Installations & Display.md

 </style>

 ## **Installations**
-Explore Curiocity installations in the Bras Basah.Bugis precinct during the [Singapore Night Festival 2022](https://www.nightfestival.gov.sg){:target="_blank"}!
+Explore Curiocity installations in the Bras Basah.Bugis precinct during the Singapore Night Festival 2022!
 See our history comes alive through new creative works by artists based in Singapore.

 The installations are co-presented by the National Heritage Board (NHB) and National Library Board (NLB) as part of Singapore Night Festival and Curiocity, to discover hidden stories and facets of Singapore's past from the National Library and the National Archives of Singapore collections. #SGStoryTellers
 <br>